mmoreram/BaseBundle/README.md

 }
 ```

-**Why using this compiler pass?** Well, not only because you can perfectly know
+**Why using this Compiler Pass?** Well, not only because you can perfectly know
 how your entities are mapped in your project, but because using this
 *addEntityMappings* method you will create as well a service per each entity
 repository and entity manager.